Digital logistics growing rapidly

 JITpay™ stands for Just In Time pay!

-JITpay™ is a rapidly growing payment service provider specialising in the logistics sector.
-Founded in 2016, JITpay™ GmbH digitalises and bundles the billing and payment processes in logistics.
+JITpay™ is a rapidly growing financial service and billing provider specialising in the logistics sector.
+Founded in 2016, JITpay™ GmbH digitalises and bundles the billing and financing processes in logistics.
 As part of the central accounting system (ZAL®), JITpay™ handles the accounting of all logistics costs for shippers, freight forwarders and transport companies.
 JITpay™ combines central invoicing with a specially developed (reverse) factoring programme, which enables immediate payment of service providers as well as flexible payment terms for their customers.

 JITpay™ has its own, fully digital, factoring company.
 The head office with over 50 employees is in Braunschweig.